fikrimuhal/statique/docs/AdminManual.md

   * md2html.sh
 * If no custom files (other than config) provided, they will be copied from *sample_dropbox_folder*.
 * Providing config folder with *include.txt, passwords.txt, permissions.yml* is **mandatory**.

+**Warning:** Be careful to provide a valid YAML File for permissions.yml.